Michellehlcn/Michellehlcn/README.md

 - 👋 Hi, My name is @Michellehlcn
 - 👀 I am a Software Engineer focusing on infrastructure, platforms, Linux, open source software, DevOps, distributed computing (Kubernetes), containerization, and the cloud.
-- 🌱 I have worked in many different languages and platforms but currently that is primarily Python, Javascript, Java and shell scripting.
+- 🌱 I have worked in many different languages and platforms but currently that is primarily Python, Javascript, Java, Go and shell scripting.
 My non-computer passions are running, swimming, and drawing.
 - 💞️ I’m looking to collaborate on projects which I can add up the value and further ideas
 - 📫 Reach out to me (email address below) if you have any questions about these types of things, or just want to chat! michellehlcn.au@gmail.com